 - Information about data and disks are stored in Raid 5 so that even if the hard disk fails, the data can be recovered.
 If two disks of Raid 10 fails, the data cannot be recovered.

-- Fault tolerance of Raid 10 is very good while Raid 5 allows fault tolerance of only 1 disk.
+- The fault tolerance of Raid 10 is very good, while Raid 5 allows fault tolerance of only 1 disk.

 - Raid 10 works similar to Raid 0 in terms of writing speed which is slow when compared with Raid 5.

-- Data loss cannot be managed and unacceptable in Raid 10 if the information is written in only 1 disk.
+- Data loss cannot be managed and unacceptable in Raid 10 if the information is written on only 1 disk.
 Raid 5 has good failure resistance and better security.

-- The performance is great in Raid 10 but in Raid 5 performance is slow due to redundancy of disks.
+- The performance is great in Raid 10, but in Raid 5, performance is slow due to disks’ redundancy.

 - The read performance of Raid 10 is 2 times better when compared with Raid 5.